jrroosevelt/VS2PCG/Card clarifications A-L.md

 "Make up a new name" means you must rename a character card with something that is not already the name of a character in the Vs System 2PCG.
 Some examples of made-up names are "Night Monkey", "Dr. Bay", and "The Fudge".

+Removing a character's current names (which also makes the character lose all its **AKA**s) and replacing it lets you get around the uniqueness rules.
+For example, if you change Spider-Man's name to Night Monkey, you can now play or have another copy of that Spider-Man cad in play at the same time since they have different names.
+(On the other hand, you can no longer discard a Spider-Man character to power up Night Monkey.)

+If a character references itself in its text box, those references will also use its new name.

 ^(Source: Rule insert)